chris-cozy/PersonaTalk/README.md

 ## **Contributing**

-Contributions to JasmineAPI are welcome!
+Contributions to PersonaTalk are welcome!
 Feel free to open issues and submit pull requests.

 1. Fork the repository.
 2. Create a new branch for your feature: **`git checkout -b feature-name`**